 Chronic pain

 Chronic pain is an issue that affects many individuals, regardless of age, gender, and background.
 Nursing diagnosis for chronic pain can help identify the right treatment plans so that patients can find some relief.
-We will look at what nursing diagnosis for chronic pain entails, including the definition and defining characteristics of NANDA’s nursing diagnosis.
-Additionally, we will explore associated conditions, at-risk populations, suggested alternative NANDA nursing diagnoses, practical usage tips, and a NOC Outcomes and NIC Interventions nurses can use in their assessment and evaluation measures.
+We will look at what nursing diagnosis for chronic pain entails, including the definition and defining characteristics of nursing diagnosis.
+Additionally, we will explore associated conditions, at-risk populations, suggested alternative nursing diagnoses, practical usage tips, and a NOC Outcomes and NIC Interventions nurses can use in their assessment and evaluation measures.

-NANDA Nursing Diagnosis Definition
+Nursing Diagnosis Definition

-The North American Nursing Diagnosis Association (NANDA) explains that nursing diagnosis is “a clinical judgment about individual, family and community responses to actual or potential health problems and life processes.”
+This nursing diagnosis is “a clinical judgment about individual, family and community responses to actual or potential health problems and life processes.”
 Nursing diagnosis for chronic pain is established when nurses assess the patient’s individual circumstances and consider the implications of any underlying medical conditions that may be causing the persistent pain.
 The primary goal of the nursing diagnosis is to create the most appropriate plan of care so the patient can achieve relief, thereby restoring quality of life.

-Defining Characteristics List
+Defining Characteristics

 Related Factors